Lee Dae-hwi: Early life and education

 Lee Dae-hwi was born in Seoul, South Korea.
-His father passed away when he was six years old due to liver cirrhosis.
+His father died when he was six years old due to liver cirrhosis.
 He had lived in Osaka, Japan, for two years and Los Angeles, United States, for six years.
 He started his path as an idol after he passed the JYP Entertainment's Global Audition in the United States to begin his trainee life in South Korea in 2015.
 Around late 2016 he got accepted in Brand New Music through audition.
 In 2019, he graduated from School of Performing Arts Seoul as a Department of Stage Arts major.
 He currently attends Global Cyber University as a Broadcasting and Entertainment major.

 Career

 Pre-debut: Produce 101

 In 2017, Lee participated in Produce 101 Season 2, a reality competition show broadcast on Mnet which produces a boy band from a field of 101 contestants.
 Lee became the first center performer for the program's promotional theme song, "Pick Me".
 He participated on the program along with Brand New Music representative trainees Park Woo-jin, Im Young-min and Kim Dong-hyun.
 In the finale, he finished in third place with 1,102,005 votes, securing him a spot as a member of the boy band which was named Wanna One.